facebookresearch/demucs/README.md

 - `light_extra`: Demucs trained with extra training data with `--channels=64`,
 - `tasnet`: Conv-Tasnet trained on MusDB,
 - `tasnet_extra`: Conv-Tasnet trained with extra training data.

+For the `demucs*` and `light*` models, 8 bit quantized version are available.
+The model is 4 times smaller but quality might be a bit worse, especially for the `other` and `vocals` sources.
+Just add `-Q` to the command line to use them.

 The `--shifts=SHIFTS` performs multiple predictions with random shifts (a.k.a randomized